 If you sustained significant injuries in an accident, no one is going to step up and pay your lost wages or health care bills for quite some time.
 Here are some ways to avoid lost wages for the short term:

 If you require more time to heal, you may be able to protect your job under the Family Medical Leave Act.
 However, this does not provide a salary; it simply protects your job until you can return.
-A Denver personal injury attorney can help you decide what’s best for you, given the unique nature of your accident and injuries.
+An experienced Denver personal injury attorney can help you decide what’s best for you, given the unique nature of your accident and injuries.

 Believe it or not, a good personal injury attorney can help to reduce or even eliminate your medical bills.
 He or she should work to keep money in your pocket and keep you out of bankruptcy while your accident claim is pending.
 Then, when your claim is settled, the remaining costs will be covered by your settlement.